terra-money/docs/docs/validator/troubleshooting.md

 ## Oracle voting error

-You recieve an error message by the [Terra Oracle feeder](https://github.com/terra-money/oracle-feeder):
+You receive an error message by the [Terra Oracle feeder](https://github.com/terra-money/oracle-feeder):

     broadcast error: code: 3, raw_log: validator does not exist: terravaloperxxx